 What are the effects of teen depression?

 Many rebellious and unhealthy behaviors or attitudes in depressed teens are displays of their emotional pain.
-The following are some examples of how depression unkindly effects teens and those around them:
+The following are some examples of how depression unkindly affects teens and those around them:

 How to help a depressed teen?